teeso/beaconsync/README.md

 Avoid adding more than 1 UUID or major/minor per post, as this may result in undefined behavior in apps.
 Adding UUID but not major/minor, or major/minor and not UUID is fine though: for example, if each of your beacons has a different UUID you may choose to add only UUID.
 Apps must support this usage.

-How apps should use a beaconsync site
+Example: How an app can use a beaconsync WordPress site to drive its behavior when it detects a beacon
 ---
-A special-purpose app that can detect beacons (for example, a city walking tour app) should sync with a corresponding WordPress beaconsync site using WordPress' Atom or RSS2 protocol feed.
-This is how the app gets the full list of beacons and associated content it can display from the site.
+A special-purpose app developed to detect beacons (for example, a city walking tour app) should sync with a corresponding WordPress beaconsync site using WordPress' Atom (recommended) or RSS2 (deprecated) feed URL (https://codex.wordpress.org/WordPress_Feeds).
+This is how the app can dynamitcally determine which content to display when it detects a beacon.

-The following examples are for Atom (http://www.rfc-base.org/rfc-4287.html), but RSS2 is quite similar.
-We recommend you use Atom over RSS2, in case we choose to deprecate RSS2 support in the future.

-A post associated with a beacon has &lt;beacon:uuid&gt; and/or &lt;beacon:majorminor&gt; elements within the corresponding &lt;entry&gt;, for example:
+In the Atom feed a post associated with a beacon has &lt;beacon:uuid&gt; and/or &lt;beacon:majorminor&gt; elements within the corresponding &lt;entry&gt;, for example:

 	<entry>
 		<title>Bar Gernika</title>